Weelink-team/weelink/DIDDesignEn.md

-﻿# WeeLink DID Method Specifications
+﻿# Weelink DID Method Specifications
 ## 1. DID-Auth-Protocol
-This article defines the specifications of WeeLink DID-Auth-Protocol in detail for users' reference.
+This article defines the specifications of Weelink DID-Auth-Protocol in detail for users' reference.

 ## 2. Table of Contents
 - [DID-Auth-Protocol](#1-did-auth-protocol)